-Most people are eligible for financial aid.
+Most students are eligible for financial aid.
+Complete the Free Application for Federal Student Aid at https://FAFSA.ed.gov to find out if you qualify for Federal Financial Aid.
 Different types of aid have different rules.
 The amount of aid available to you also depends on if you are a Dependent Student or Independent Student.

 Dependency Determination Questions

-If you meet one of these conditions (you can say YES to any one of these questions) you are considered an Independent Student and will have to provide information for you, your spouse and children.
+If you meet one of these conditions (if you can say YES to one or more of these questions) you are considered an Independent Student and will have to provide information for you, your spouse, your dependents.
 If you do not meet any of the below conditions you are a Dependent Student and will have to provide information for you and your parent’s household.

 - as of today are married (including same sex couples, and separated but not divorced)?

-- as of July 1, 2014 will be working on a Master’s or Doctorate Degree?
+- as of July 1, 2018 will you be working on a Master’s or Doctorate Degree?

 - are currently serving on active duty in the U.S. Armed Forces for purposes other than training?